top of page

 Here you can see an image of the document dated 1429 that bestowed nobility upon the family.

 This manuscript has the reference number: Manuscrit français 5524 de la Bibliothèque Nationale de Paris – folio 142

 This painting portrays Joan of Arc at the coronation of Charles VII.
 She is carrying her war banner.
-When asked why she had her banner with her at the ceremony, she replied -
+When asked why she took her banner to the ceremony, she replied -